EFOSC2ESO Faint Object Spectrograph and Camera

 Edit Mask Pops up an ascii editor of the mask file

 Print Mask In an ideal world dumps the display (the background image + defined slits) on to the nearest printer.
-However sometimes communication problems with the printer can occur: in this case a postscript file in the current directory is created (always named screen34.ps - will be overwritten each time this option is selected).
+However for the moment it only creates a postscript file in the current directory (always named screen34.ps - will be overwritten each time this option is selected).
 This file can be printed with the command lp screen34.ps.
 It is important that the image display is in the front of the screen, and not obscured by another window.
-(In case the printer is not setup on wlsmos -- please ftp the postscript file to another computer for printing.
-The printer in the users's room is called lptastro1)
+(Oct 2002: the printer is not setup on wlsmos at the moment-- please ftp the postscript file to another computer for printing.)

-Save Mask This saves the existing slitlet configuration into 2 equivalent files: *.msk and EMOS-MASKS/*.mask.
-The first file is comprehensible to the MOS mask defining tool (can be reloaded for further work using Mask->Load Mask) while the second is to be used for actual punching (i.e. the file which is transferred to wemmi:/vltdata/tmp/EMOS-MASKS/).
+Save Mask This saves the existing slitlet configuration into 2 equivalent files: ./Image_R##.msk and EFOSC-MASKS/Image_R##.mask.
+The first file is comprehensible to the MOS mask defining tool (can be reloaded for further work using Mask->Load Mask) while the second is to be used for actual punching (i.e. the file which is sent by Efosc->Send Mask to mos@w3p6ins:/vltdata/tmp/EFOSC-MASKS/).
 Every subsequent saving of a mask file for the same image will increment the number in mask name.

 image - useful in selecting blended objects and careful placing of slits